darrenlwj96/SPX-Conditional-Risk-Engine/README.md

 The engine is **risk-first and execution-agnostic** by design.

-It is intended to serve as an **upstream risk diagnostics layer** that can inform downstream decision frameworks (e.g., whether risk should be taken), while remaining strictly separated from trading logic, execution, and performance evaluation.
+It is intended to serve as an **upstream risk diagnostics layer** that can inform downstream decision frameworks (for example, whether market risk should be taken), while remaining strictly separated from trading logic, execution, and performance evaluation.

+This project focuses on **risk estimation architecture**, not on producing trading signals or deployable strategies.

 ---